 Almost always a light, watery gel, like flaxseed gel, this has low-medium hold but helps define curls really well.
 It is usually followed with a hard hold gel.

 From loose curls to tight curls in S shape – this is what I have!
 A common mistake in India is to confuse wavy hair with curly hair.
-You can read about different hair types and find out what your hair type is in this post- Why your hair won’t look like mine
+You can read about different hair types and find out what your hair type is in this post- Types of Natural Hair

 DIY – Do It Yourself.
 Usually used to describe DIY Hair Masks.